flast101/HTB-writeups/servmon/README.md

 First, what do we have here ?
 - FTP: nmap indicates that Anonymous login is allowed.   :door:
-- SSH: nothing particular, we may try to brute force it in cas we find nothing else to exploit.
+- SSH: nothing particular, we may try to brute force it in case we find nothing else to exploit.
 - A website on port 80: we can run a `gobuster` or `dirbuster` to have a look on directories and files we may find.
 - RPC and smb: it seems that null sessions are not allowed but smb is usually a good entry point.
 - Unknown services.